DeustoDatacom/BDAP/datavis.md

 ::: notes

+Channels represent information about the marks (variables), qualitites.

-There are only so many channels we can use in a visual representation.
+Don't take up space, BUT there are only so many channels we can use in a visual representation.

 One and only one attribute/variable should be used per channel.
 Multiple channels per attribute are possible (redundant encoding).

-All channels are not equal: the selection of marks and channels should be guided by the principles of expressivenes and effectiveness.
+All channels are not equal: the selection of marks and channels should be guided by the principles of expressivenes and effectiveness. i.e. if communicating magnitude, no sense in using size to represent anything else.

 :::